 The park is home to a variety of facilities including:

 - Challenging activities for young people involving balancing, swinging and climbing.

 - Bowling Green

 Queen's Park Summer band concerts

-Throughout the summer months of May-August, Queen's Park will be hosting a variety of exciting concerts for residents and visitors to attend.
-The concerts will run from 2pm till 3:30pm.
+Throughout the summer months of May-August, Queen's Park hosts a variety of exciting concerts for residents and visitors to attend.
+Details of this year's concerts can be seen below:

 Since 2012, Queen's Park has hosted a number of unique sculptures designed by students from Loughborough University.
 Each year the sculptures are commissioned by us as part of the annual Loughborough in Bloom competition.

 Students from the University's School of the Arts has so far designed sculptures to celebrate the London 2012 Olympic Games, the casting of the Great Paul Bell Casing by the Taylor Bell Foundry and the Centenary of the start of the First World War.